modernweb-dev/rocket/README.md

 ## The Goal for Rocket

-> Our goal is to provide developers with a meta framework for static websites with a spricle of JavaScript.
+> Our goal is to provide developers with a meta framework for static websites with a sprinkle of JavaScript.

 Get a site up and running in no time and focus on the content.
 You can still tweak every detail of every underlying tool that gets used.